chrisdhalstead/horizon-physical-machines/README.md

 # horizon-physical-machines
 App to quickly add Physical Machines into VMware Horizon Manual Pool

+There is no direct support for this tool - it is provided as is.

 Please provide any feedback directly to me - my contact information:

 Chris Halstead